1987

 The album version of Strangelove became different then, basing on the

-origin track and the 12" version (Blind Mix) by Daniel Miller.
-It only reached
+original track and the 12" version (Blind Mix) by Daniel Miller.
+The single only

-number 16 in the UK charts, but hit number 2 in West Germany and was a Top 10
+reached No. 16 in the UK charts, but hit No. 2 in West Germany and was a Top 10

 success in several other Western European countries.